MicrosoftDocs/quantum-docs/articles/install-command-line-qdk.md

 ---
 title: Develop with Q# applications in an IDE
-description: Learn how to create a Q# application that runs from the command prompt.
+description: Learn how to develop Q# applications in an editor/IDE and run applications from the .NET console
 author: bradben
 ms.author: v-benbra
-ms.date: 8/20/2020
+ms.date: 02/01/2021
 ms.topic: quickstart
 uid: microsoft.quantum.install-qdk.overview.standalone
 no-loc: ['Q#', '$$v']